When it comes to fashion innovation, consumer adoption, and constant technological development are critical.

 A host of other events surrounding the international fashion weeks are also restructuring around the never-ending pandemic.

-For example, trade shows have re-established as live online events, and LFW Designer showrooms are now digitized.
+For example, trade shows have been re-established as live online events, and LFW Designer showrooms are now digitized.

 5. Clothing Reward Programs